Audio processing framework for the web

 Funding and support

 To fund the project and continue our fast development process, we need your explicit support.
-So if you use TimeSide in production or even in development, please let us know:
+So if you use TimeSide in production or even in a development or experimental setup, please let us know by:

-- star or fork the project on GitHub
+- staring or forking the project on GitHub